maxeckel/livewire-editorjs/README.md

 Default: ""

+#### style (optional)

+As the name suggest you can pass in inline styles as you would with any other component.

+Default: ""

 #### readOnly (optional)

 You can pass this parameter with an value of "true" to set the editor into read only mode.
 This might be useful, if you want to display articles the same way, as they have been created.

 Default: `false`

+#### placeholder (optional)

+Using the `placeholder` property, you can pass a placeholder to the Editor.js instance, which will be displayed in an empty editor.

+Default: '' (set through the corresponding config option `default_placeholder`)

 ### Events / Saving state